usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

     - However, the archived web content exception might apply to some of the content in the library’s archive.

-        - If the library’s dedicated and clearly labeled archive includes old photos from county events that occurred before the date the library was required to comply with this rule, that are retained exclusively for reference, research, or recordkeeping, and that have not been altered or updated since they were archived, those photos would qualify for this exception.
-But new photos documenting events after the library was required to comply with this rule do not qualify for the exception even if they are added to the archive.
+        - If the library’s dedicated and clearly labeled archive includes old photos from county events that occurred before the date the library was required to comply with the rule, that are retained exclusively for reference, research, or recordkeeping, and that have not been altered or updated since they were archived, those photos would qualify for this exception.
+But new photos documenting events after the library was required to comply with the rule do not qualify for the exception even if they are added to the archive.

         - Even if certain content in the library’s archive might qualify for the archived web content exception, the library still has to make sure that users with disabilities can search through the archive and determine what materials are in the archive.
 And if a person with a disability requests access to content that falls within the exception, in many circumstances the library would need to provide that content to the person in a format that is accessible to them.
 {% enddetails %}